sourcegraph/srclib/README.md

 * **bash completion** for `src`: run `source contrib/completion/src-completion.bash` or copy that file to `/etc/bash_completion.d/srclib_src` (path may be different on your system)

+## License
+Sourcegraph is licensed under the [MIT License](https://tldrlegal.com/license/mit-license).
+More information in the LICENSE file.